Mikoyan220/Exploration_of_Data_Analysis/README.md

 - HR Analytics on Employee Attrition and Performance [mahmoudemadabdallah @ Kaggle]
 - Transaction_Data_for_Banking_Operations [Ziya @ Kaggle]

-The dataset for this data analysis task / practice was not uploaded as part of #zero-trust practice.
+The dataset for this data analysis task / practice was not uploaded.